Metro Exodus: Sales

 In the United Kingdom, Metro Exodus debuted at number two in the weekly sales charts, where it sold 50% more units than its predecessor Metro: Last Light.
 In Japan, the PS4 version sold approximately 17,513 physical units during its launch week, making it the seventh best-selling retail game of any format.
 The game debuted at number one in the weekly Switzerland retail charts.
 Exodus was the ninth best-selling video game in the United States in February 2019; its sales in its launch month set a new record for the series.

 Up to the end of its release quarter on 31 March 2019, Metro Exodus generated €58 million for publisher Deep Silver.
 THQ Nordic, Deep Silver's parent company, said while physical sales performed in line with management's expectations, the game's digital sales exceeded it.
 According to CEO Lars Wingefors, the "absolute majority" of the game's sales came from console players.
 After its release on Steam on 15 February 2020, the game sold more than 200,000 units within two days.
 By February 2022, the game had sold six million units.
 By March 2023, it had sold over 8.5 million units.
 As of February 2024, it has sold over 10 million units.

 Sequel

 In November 2020, 4A Games announced it was working on a sequel to Metro Exodus.
 Glukhovsky will be involved in the game's development.
+The sequel, titled Metro 2039, was officially announced in April 2026.